First look inside Fort McCoy reveals 'a city for 13,000' Afghan refugees

 On Aug.
 19, she went to a safe house for journalists at a hotel.
 She eventually got a call from a friend saying she needed to be at a certain spot at the Kabul airport at 7 p.m.
 It took until 4 a.m. the following day to get through the security checkpoints, and then another few days of sleeping on the ground before she could get a flight out with her family.

-Ghani flew to Qatar, then Germany, where she spent several days sleeping in a hanger next to other women and children, many of them crying.
+Ghani flew to Qatar, then Germany, where she spent several days sleeping in a hangar next to other women and children, many of them crying.

 “I can’t forget those four or five nights,” she said.
 “Everything was horrible.”